 Semiconductor and integrated circuit developments continue to proceed at an incredible pace.
 The industry as a whole has gotten to this point of incredible complexity through the process of countless breakthroughs and developments in wafer fab processing.
 Today’s wafer fab contains some of the most complex and intricate procedures ever developed by mankind.
 Introduction to Processing is a 2-day course that offers an overview look into the semiconductor manufacturing process, and the individual processing technologies required to make them.
 We place special emphasis on the basics surrounding each technique, and we summarize the current issues related to manufacturing the next generation devices.
 This course is a must for every manager, engineer and technician working in the semiconductor industry, using semiconductor components or supplying tools to the industry.

 By focusing on the basics of each processing step and the issues surrounding them, participants will learn why certain techniques are preferred over others.
 Our instructors work hard to explain how semiconductor processing works without delving heavily into the complex physics and mathematical expressions that normally accompany this discipline.

 (Includes this and other materials.)

 Add To Shopping Cart

 Participants learn basic but powerful aspects about the semiconductor industry.
-This skill-building series is divided into three segments:
+This skill-building series is divided into four segments:

 By using a combination of instruction by lecture, classroom exercises, and question/answer sessions, participants will learn practical information on semiconductor processing and the operation of this industry.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
 We use instructors who are internationally recognized experts in their fields that have years of experience (both current and relevant) in this field.
 The accompanying textbook offers hundreds of pages of additional reference material participants can use back at their daily activities.